 JANUARY-APRIL (Study for the MCAT, DAT, or similar admissions test)

-- If you are taking the MCAT, you are STRONGLY ENCOURAGED to enroll in a review course such as Kaplan Review (local office 504-866-TEST) or Princeton Review (local office 1-800-2REVIEW x1400) IN JANUARY OR EARLIER.
+- If you are taking the MCAT, you are STRONGLY ENCOURAGED to enroll in a review course.

 - Keep your grades up.

-- Things to do AT LEAST A DAY BEFORE the meeting:
+- Things to do AT LEAST A DAY BEFORE your School Selection Meeting:

-- Print (or pick-up) a copy of our general advice "Selecting Schools" and its supplements from the Premed website.
+- Pick-up a copy of our general advice "Selecting Schools" and its supplements from the Premed website.

-- Print (or pick-up) a copy of Questionnaire #1 for Schools Meeting Form , complete it, and bring to the interview.
+- Pick-up a copy of Questionnaire #1 for Schools Meeting Form , complete it, and bring to the interview.

-- Print (or pick-up) a copy of Questionnaire #2 for Schools Meeting Form , complete it, and bring to the interview.
+- Pick-up a copy of Questionnaire #2 for Schools Meeting Form , complete it, and bring to the interview.

-- Bring the items above with you at your scheduled time to the interview.
+- Bring the COMPLETED items above with you at your scheduled meeting time.